katzarsky/php-rest-telbook/README.md

 # php-rest-telbook

-A simple `telbook` web-application, using REST-full PHP backend.
+A simple `telbook` web-application, using REST backend written in `php`.

 ## Utilizes: